Multi-Family Property Management in Moreno Valley and the Inland Empire

 - ✓New construction (built after January 1, 2005) is exempt for 15 years post-construction

 - ✓Allowable increase = 5% + local CPI.
-Beechwood Realty calculates this annually for each covered unit
+Magnolia Property Management calculates this annually for each covered unit

 Vacancy Management — Keeping Your Building Full